nextinterfaces/python-django-apps/README.md

 ## Python Sample Apps

-This repository holds python sample applications, hello worlds and TODO apps in variety of python frameworks
+This repository holds python sample applications, Hello Worlds and TODO apps in variety of python frameworks